 If you are reading this, I would like to first offer my congratulations.
-Congratulations on surviving what is considered, for many, to be a challenging and stressful time of year.
+Congratulations on surviving what is considered, for many, a challenging and stressful time of year.

 I’d like to take a moment to introduce myself.
 My name is Alaina.
 I went through the Restore (Mental Health) Program at FHE at the beginning of 2020.
 It gave me the tools to navigate major depression, ADHD, and PTSD.
 I also navigate numerous physical chronic illnesses and manage the needs of having family members with similar disorders.

 Everyone’s stress looks different.
 We all face aspects of life around finances, relationships, and health.
-But when aspects of them aren’t going the way, we think they should, or if parts change, it can be stressful.
-When multiple parts are challenging, it can lead to more stress and then chronic stress.
-That chronic stress can then impact so many areas of life.
+But when they aren’t going the way we think they should, or if parts change, it can be stressful.
+When multiple parts of life are challenging, that can lead to more stress and then chronic stress.
+That chronic stress can in turn impact so many areas of life.

 How Chronic Stress Affects Quality of Life